North Wollongong railway station

 North Wollongong railway station is located on the South Coast railway line in New South Wales, Australia.
 It serves the Northern Wollongong suburb of North Wollongong, opening on 19 July 1915.
 It is the primary station for the University of Wollongong.

 Platforms and services

-North Wollongong has two side platforms serviced by NSW TrainLink South Coast line services travelling between Sydney Central, Bondi Junction and Kiama, as well as local services from Waterfall and Thirroul to Port Kembla.
+North Wollongong has two side platforms serviced by Sydney Trains South Coast line services travelling between Sydney Central, Bondi Junction and Kiama, as well as local services from Waterfall and Thirroul to Port Kembla.